Spider-Man: Into the Spider-Verse (soundtrack): Score

 In July 2018, Daniel Pemberton was revealed to be scoring Into the Spider-Verse.
 Pemberton said that "It has been such a pleasure to enter the Spider-Verse with such an amazing array of collaborators and truly ground-breaking directors", and said that "[he felt] so lucky to have been a part of it and to have the opportunity to create a whole new musical universe for one of the world's most beloved superheroes – Spider-Man".
 Spring Aspers, head of music and creative affairs at Sony Pictures, praised Pemberton's score, calling it "a perfect blend of influences that captures Miles Morales's Brooklyn world and the film's inclusive, optimistic message of heroism: that when it's time to step up, anyone can wear the mask".
 The score was released in both CD and digital formats, with the digital format featuring additional tracks to the CD version.

+Pemberton was "initially skeptical that a big-budget animated superhero movie would be a welcome venue for his experimentation."

+Pemberton's score combined various elements, including "the expected orchestra with trap beats, scratching, and other hip hop and turntablist elements."
+Another element found in Into's score included the clacking of a computer keyboard being featured in a set piece.
+The motif for the Kingpin (or Wilson Fisk) is performed by a click-pen.
+The score featured a noted usage of turntable scratching.
+In his cover notes for the album, Pemberton elaborated that the idea of "using sounds generated on a DJ turntable as a key element" in the score came about after his consideration of the type of music a teenager would be listening to.
+As the film's story becomes more centered around action, the score leans more into its orchestral elements, though its hip-hop and scratching elements continue throughout.